VERY VERY VERY

 SteelBlues are the widest of all the boots I sell and are unsuitable for very narrow feet (standard is E and half size is

-Crazy world, eh?
-But don't give up - we can
+world, eh?
+But don't give up - we can beat the system!!

-guarantee that this will be an accurate conversion from all makes and styles.
+I cannot guarantee that this will be an accurate conversion from all makes and styles.
 DO NOT USE IT FOR SHEEPSKIN BOOTS.
-There

-are other conversion tables around that come up with some different numbers and they're not necessarily wrong - they are just
+There are other conversion tables around that come up with some different numbers and they're not necessarily wrong - they

-U.S. WOMEN'S SIZES is especially tricky as NO EXACT conversion exists - sometimes you'll need to move up or down a size
+FROM U.S. WOMEN'S SIZES is especially tricky as NO EXACT conversion exists - sometimes you'll need to move up or down

 some countries (especially France and Spain).